WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod01/0101-Deploy and configure Windows Server Core.md

 1. In the **`New password`** and **`Confirm password`** text boxes, enter **`Pa55w.rd`**, and then select Enter twice to acknowledge the password has been changed.

-   > After a few moments, the Server Configuration tool (**sconfig**) starts automatically and presents the server management window.
+   > After a few moments, the Server Configuration tool (**sconfig**) starts automatically and presents the server management menu.

 ### Task 2: Configure Server Core with sconfig and PowerShell